hedayat/powerfake/README.md

 * Cannot fake inlined functions
 * Faking function calls in the same translation unit as the target function has some limitations
-* Supported compilers: GCC, MinGW
+* Supported compilers: GCC, MinGW, and Clang (experimental)
 * Supported linkers: LLD, GNU Linker
 * Cannot work with GCC LTO, since ld's --wrap is not supported in this case
 * Currently, it only provides CMake integration